 Disadvantages of sharing PBIX files

-This approach is exactly like what we have been doing with Excel reports for decades.
+This approach of using Power BI for free is exactly like what we have been doing with Excel reports for decades.
 There are many disadvantages with this approach…

 - Others can see the entire raw data